30 Rules (or advice) to Follow when Bicycle Touring

 20. Never pass up a water stop if there is even the slightest chance (or uncertainty) about its availability for the rest of the day(s) ahead.

 21. Eat breakfast before you start because you never know if there will be something on your route to fuel yourself when you need it.
-Which means, always carry some emergency food with you.
+This means, always carrying some emergency food with you.

 22. If you don’t feel good on the bike, something is wrong.
 Maybe the placement of the brake levers, the angle of the handlebars, reach to the handlebars, seat, or position.
 Something isn’t right and needs to be fixed.